HenryMBaldwin/personal_website/README.md

 # My Personal Website
 This is the source code for my personal website, [henrymbaldwin.com](https://henrymbaldwin.com).
-The site is static with the plugins bundled in the source, thus it requires nothing to run except for the source files.
+The site is static, thus it requires nothing to run except for the source files.